qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

    * - **Split**
      - ``OUTPUT``
      - [vector: line]
-     - The output (geodesic split) line vector layer.
+     - The output line vector layer split at the antimeridian.

 .. _qgisgeometrybyexpression: